ManuelVU/categorization-with-chmm/src/README.md

 Need a function that can update all stimulus unobserved values in a single pass using the ffbs function, then we could do some parallel computing using that function.

+Need to adjust functions so that they can take into account the different number of trials for each participant.